Updated June 20, 2023

-Their role however over the years have evolved and in today’s business environment.
-Today’s human resource managers not only deal with the administrative work but also are a part of the core strategic planning with the top executives of the company.
+Their role, however, over the years, have evolved and in today’s business environment.
+Today’s human resource managers deal with administrative work and are a part of the core strategic planning with the top executives of the company.

-They today lead the way on changing the policies and suggesting innovative ideas to improve business results.
+They today lead the way in changing the policies and suggesting innovative ideas to improve business results.

 They enhance the morale and loyalty of the employees by limiting job turnover through a considerable increase in their work satisfaction in the current working environment by providing suitable work conditions.